Radar in World War II: P-Band fire-control

 After the BTL developed the FA, the first fire-control radar for the U.S. Navy, it improved this with the FC (for use against surface targets) and FD (for directing anti-aircraft weapons).
 A few of these 60 cm (750 MHz) sets began service in the fall of 1941.
 They were later designated Mark 3 and Mark 4, respectively.
 About 125 Mark 3 and 375 Mark 4 sets were produced.

 S-Band Aircraft Interception

 For the aircraft intercept radar, the Rad Lab 10 cm breadboard set was fitted with a parabolic antenna having azimuth and elevation scanning capabilities.
 Cathode-ray tube indicators and appropriate controls were also added.
 Edwin McMillan was primarily responsible for building and testing the engineering set.
 This was first flight-tested near the end of March 1941, giving target returns at up to five miles distance and without ground clutter, a primary advantage of microwave radar.
 Designated SCR-520, this was America's first microwave radar.
 It saw limited service on some larger patrol aircraft, but was too heavy for fighter aircraft.
-Improved as the much lighter SCR-720, thousands of these sets were manufactured and used extensively by both the U.S. and Great Britain (as the AI Mk X) throughout the war.
+Improved as the much lighter SCR-720, they were used extensively by both the U.S. and Great Britain (as the AI Mk X).